-To pursue development and commercialization of additional mAb biosimilar candidates, we intend to expand our development capacity by an additional 82,000 square feet in our current industrial complex.
-We also plan to build-out additional state-of-the-art development infrastructure, which we will occupy in phases as needed.
-Our plan is to add to our scientific team as our development programs expand.
+To pursue development and commercialization of additional mAb biosimilar candidates, we are expanding our development capacity by an additional 82,000 square feet in our current industrial complex.
+We intend to build-out additional state-of-the-art development infrastructure, which we will occupy in phases as needed.
+We also plan to add to our scientific team as our development programs expand.